 Brute force enumeration is a method of enumerating subdomains by trying to connect to each one in turn.
 This can be done manually, or with automated tools such as Sublist3r and knock.

-To perform manual brute force enumeration, you can simply try to connect to each subdomain in turn using a web browser or other tool.
+To perform manual brute force enumeration, you can try to connect to each subdomain, in turn, using a web browser or other tool.
 For example, if you know the main website for a domain is www.example.com, you can try connecting to subdomains such as test.example.com, dev.example.com, staging.example.com, and so on.
 If any of these subdomains are accessible, you will be able to enumerate them.